Taylor Barnard: McLaren (2023–2025)

-Barnard made his Formula E debut at the Monaco ePrix with McLaren from FP2 onwards to deputise Sam Bird, who suffered a hand injury from a crash in FP1.
+In October 2023, Barnard took part in pre-season testing for the 2023–24 season of Formula E with McLaren as part of a mandatory rookie test.
+He took part in the opening session of the test and finished in seventh place, just under half a second from the fastest time set by Mitch Evans.
+He also finished the session as the fastest rookie driver.
+In January 2024, Barnard was signed as McLaren's reserve and development driver for the season.
+Barnard made his Formula E debut at the Monaco ePrix from FP2 onwards to deputise Sam Bird, who suffered a hand injury from a crash in FP1.
 He qualified in 22nd and finished his debut race in 14th while becoming the youngest driver to start an ePrix at 19 years and 331 days.
 Barnard continued to deputise for Bird at the Berlin ePrix, where he finished Race 1 in tenth to score his first Formula E points while becoming the youngest point scorer.
 He ended the double-header weekend by finishing Race 2 in eighth.

-2024–25: Record-breaking rookie season

-After the departure of Jake Hughes at the end of the 2023–24 season, Barnard was promoted as a full time driver and will partner Sam Bird for the 2024–25 season.

-Barnard qualified seventeenth at the season opening São Paulo ePrix and finished the race in third.
+After the departure of Jake Hughes to Maserati MSG at the end of the 2023–24 season, Barnard was promoted as a full time driver and partnered Sam Bird for the 2024–25 season.
+Barnard qualified 17th at the season opening São Paulo ePrix and finished the race in third.
 In doing so, Barnard won his first podium in his maiden race as a full-time driver and became the youngest podium finisher at the age of 20 years and 189 days.
 He followed up with another podium finish by coming in third at Race 1 of the Jeddah ePrix.
 At Race 2, he scored his first pole position, becoming the youngest polesitter at the age of 20 years 259 days but failed to convert it to a win, finishing the race in second.
 Barnard secured two additional podiums, with third place finishes at Tokyo and Shanghai.
-He finished his first full time season in fourth in the Drivers' Championship, and departed from McLaren as the team exited from Formula E at the end of the season.
+He finished his first full-time season in fourth in the Drivers' Championship and departed from McLaren as the team exited Formula E at the end of the season.

-DS Penske (2025–)
+DS Penske (2025–2026)

 In September 2025, DS Penske announced the signing of Barnard, who will partner Maximilian Günther for the 2025–26 season, replacing Jean-Éric Vergne.
+At the season finale, Barnard became the youngest race winner in the series after winning Race 2 of the London ePrix.
+He finished 11th in the drivers standings with 68 points.